What is the DAT?

-On the Reading Comprehension section, you'll have 60 minutes to address three passages, each with 16 to 17 corresponding questions (for a total of 50 questions).
-These long, dense excerpts are often filled with scientific jargon and technical explanations.
+You'll have 60 minutes to answer three passages, each with 16 to 17 corresponding questions.
+These excerpts are filled with scientific jargon and technical explanations.
 Questions may ask you to identify the main idea or a detail, make an inference, or determine the function of a part of the passage.

-The Perceptual Ability Test (PAT) is designed to test your spatial visualization skills, especially your ability to interpret two-dimensional representations of three-dimensional objects.
-These skills will be useful to you as a dentist as you construct a mental image of teeth from X-rays, deal with casts and fillings, etc. On the PAT, you'll have 60 minutes to answer a total of 90 questions divided into six categories, each consisting of 15 questions.
+The Perceptual Ability Test (PAT) is tests your spatial visualization skills, especially your ability to interpret two-dimensional representations of three-dimensional objects.
+You'll have 60 minutes to answer a total of 90 questions.

-With keyhole questions, you are presented with a 3-D object and you must determine through which of five openings this object can pass.
-It pass through the opening in any orientation, but it cannot be rotated.
+With keyhole questions, you are presented with a 3D object and you must determine through which of five openings this object can pass.

 This question type presents you with two projections of an object.
 You are expected to determine the third.

-In this question type, a square piece of paper is folded one, two, or three times.
+In this section, a square piece of paper is folded one, two, or three times.
 Then, one or more holes are punched at specific locations.
 You are required to mentally unfold the paper and determine the locations of the holes.

 Cube counting questions present you with several stacks of cubes.
 Each stack is constructed by cementing together identical cubes.
 You are asked to imagine that the stack as a whole is painted on all sides except for the bottom.
-Then, you are asked to determine how many cubes have a particular number of sides painted.
+Then, you must determine how many cubes have a particular number of sides painted.